 Strategic Point: In order to avoid dismissal of the motion, you should keep documentary proof, i.e., letters, e-mails, reclaims, etc., of all efforts made to advance the motion and prepare the matter for a court hearing.

 #Comment Ends

+In custody and visitation actions, other than in a dissolution proceeding, the hearing date shall be no more than 35 days from the filing of the application.
+P.B. §§ 25-3 and 25-4.

 PART III: PREPARING SPECIFIC PLEADINGS